 - For the out-of-pocket expenses not covered by Original Medicare there’s Medigap, also known as a Medicare Supplement.
 Unlike a Medicare Advantage plan, which replaces your Original Medicare coverage, a Medigap policy supplements Medicare coverage and pays for a portion of the costs Medicare doesn’t pay.
 Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... does not cover extras, including prescriptions, but may cover you when you travel.
 There are ten standardized lettered plans (A-N), each with a different level of coverage.
 You pay a monthly premium and coinsurance as specified by the plan.

 It’s interesting to note that the new Affordable Care Act law that reformed the health insurance industry did not reform Original Medicare.
 As a result, seniors on Original Medicare with no additional coverage are at extreme risk when it comes to out-of-pocket healthcare expenses, because there is no limit.
-The only way to mitigate this risk is to supplement with a Medigap plan or kick your Traditional Medicare to the curb and enroll in Medicare Advantage.
+The only way to mitigate this risk is to supplement with a Medigap plan or kick your Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.... to the curb and enroll in Medicare Advantage.

 In conclusion, seniors, it might take a bit of time to compare the out-of-pocket expenses of the various plans to see which one would best fit your situation, but in the end it is well worth the effort.